Tips on Finding Hard to Find Plumbing Leaks

 by Guest on Mar 13, 2014

 A leak in a concealed pipe can cause a lot of water wastage along with structural damage.
-These leaks go unnoticed for a long time and the first indicator is a change in home water bill.
+These leaks go unnoticed for a long time and the first indicator is a change in the home water bill.
 Such a change should prompt any person to meticulously check all taps and plumbing fixtures, appliances and pipes around the house for leaks.
 But if nothing is visible and if there is reduced water pressure too, then there is every possibility that there is a hidden leak.

 Self Help To Detect Concealed Leaks

-A change in water pressure is one of the signs for a leak and if there is nothing visible, it is best to begin with the meter test.
+A change in water pressure is one of the signs of a leak and if there is nothing visible, it is best, to begin with, the meter test.
 Shut off all outlet valves around your home, including the main valve and note the meter reading.
-Again note the reading after a while when water has not been used, a change shows a leak somewhere in the plumbing.
+Again note the reading after a while when the water has not been used, a change shows a leak somewhere in the plumbing.
 Looking for some unusual signs before actually breaking open a wall or flooring can make the job easier.
-Sound of water trickling is one such sign; this becomes more audible when you put your ear to the floor or wall.
+The sound of water trickling is one such sign; this becomes more audible when you put your ear to the floor or wall.
 The other sign is that walls and flooring may show watermarks or other signs of moistness.
 Paint can bubble up or tiles can become loose.
 When there is a leak in concrete slabs, there will be spots with varying temperatures.
 While such checks help find the problem, accurately pinpointing its location and size is better possible with electronic devices.
 These tests help reduce expenditures on such kinds of repairs.

 Leak Detector Services